 Leveraging Kanbans and Pull Systems with Cycle Counting

-One of the techniques that is taught in cycle counting to reduce the effort, is to trigger a count when the inventory is at its lowest level.
+One of the techniques that are taught in cycle counting to reduce the effort, is to trigger a count when the inventory is at its lowest level.
 If you are using Kanbans or Pull signals to replenish from feeder areas, supermarkets, suppliers or stockrooms, consider using them as a similar trigger.
 If your enterprise system supports back-flushing of WIP using your bills of materials based on production reporting, use the Pull signal as the trigger to audit the physical reality.
-At the time of the trigger you should be issuing the next standard amount.
+At the time of the trigger, you should be issuing the next standard amount.
 When you arrive with it – that’s the time to count the system balance and reconcile.
 This is not as hard as it sounds if you are doing a reasonable number of items daily.

 Most Kanbans and Pull Systems Promote Handling in ‘Standard Amounts’ – This Can be Leveraged

 As you move toward using a standard number of containers and quantities to ‘charge’ the execution system and things stabilize, the maximum amount of material that can be in the system is automatically limited to the designed condition.
 This limits how much to look for, as once you account for the standard number of containers/pallets/tubs, you are done looking.
 If the system is set up with a standard number of pieces per container and FIFO is maintained, it becomes laughably simple to determine the exact quantity in the system at any time, because all you need to do is count the number of containers times the standard amount – plus the remainder in the ‘in-use’ container.
 If the 5S team has successfully made “a place for everything and everything in its place” the job becomes even easier – no treasure hunt required.